charparr/parr-thesis/validation/validation_report.md

 ## Validation Results

 <p>
 A total of 135155 MagnaProbe points between both study areas were used in this validation process.
 The distributions of these snow depth measurements and their corresponding snow depth raster values are found in Figure 2.
-The mean error for the entire set of data (all years and study areas) is 0.26 m.
+The mean error (SfM or lidar minus MagnaProbe) for the entire set of data (all years and study areas) is 0.26 m.
 </p>

-###### Figure 2: MagnaProbe vs. lidar/SfM
+###### Figure 2: MagnaProbe vs. lidar/SfM for all data all years

 ![alt text](aggregate_results/figs/probe_v_rstr_violin.png)

-###### Table 1: Validation Results
+###### Table 1: Validation Results for MagnaProbe to snow raster pixel comparisons

 ![alt text](aggregate_results/figs/aggregate_results_summary.png)